Hi, I am still working on updating my website. This means some of the content is not accessible. I am sorry about this :) Have a great day!

 Matthew 5:11 (NKJV)

 One more point, why is it so important for the husband to earn more than the wife?
 Is this have to do with ego?
+Is a man less of a man if he earns less than his wife?
 If it is, then we are basing our identity on how much money we make, which is also idolatry.
 Shouldn’t we base our identity on our relationship with Jesus?

 Dust off a book